 “No, of course not.
 Until Wednesday.
 You can give my pass to the professors, right?”
-A week didn’t seem like nearly enough time.
+A mere week seemed inadequate.

 Damien’s fingers flexed, as if he were trying to hold onto control of the situation.
 “Um, I’m not sure if you’re allowed to just leave?
 Students are required to live in the dorms.”

-Sebastien realized suddenly that Damien had either been up all night, or been crying sometime before she awoke.
-The puffy eye bags would indicate tears, but then again he always looked like that, even after a full night’s sleep.
-His nose wasn’t red, and he wasn’t sniffling or hoarse, but that only meant he’d stopped long enough ago for the symptoms to clear, or that he’d used a spell to speed the process.
+Sebastien realized suddenly that Damien had either been up all night or had been crying sometime before she awoke.
+The puffy eyebags would indicate tears, but then again, he always looked like that, even after a full night’s sleep.
+His nose wasn’t red, and he wasn’t sniffling or hoarse, but that only meant he’d stopped long enough ago for the symptoms to clear, or that he’d used a spell to hasten the process.
 Either way, she forced herself to relax a bit, unclenching her jaw and nodding at him.
-He was worried, and only wanted to help her.
+He was worried and only wanted to help her.
 There was no need to be rude.
 “Thank you, but no. I have a place to go.”

 Damien looked like he wanted to question her further, but he restrained himself.
 “If you’re sure… You really would be very comfortable at Westbay Manor.
 You could be alone as much as you want.
 No idiots to irritate you, and you can even order the servants around.”

 One side of her mouth quirked up in a small smile, but she shook her head silently, striding toward the door.

 As they exited the infirmary, the cold hit Sebastien like a blow, and she hunched into herself, holding in an exhausted moan.